endymion1818/deliciousreverie-2023/src/content/posts/waiting-for-an-element-with-intersection-observer.md

 ---
 **An asynchronous solution which waits for elements to appear in the document.
 Covers both a normal Document and the Shadow DOM.**

 I've been working extensively with asynchronous HTML loading lately.
 Normally there are built-in APIs you can use to hook into when DOM elements are available.
 But a few times lately, my code has run outside of those APIs.
-So my friends* and I came up with this solution.

-^ my friends included GitHub Copilot
+So I came up with this implementation that's proved really useful for resolving elements that can appear asynchronously and even if they're inside the shadow DOM.

-## A Drupal Project
+## Using on a Drupal Project

 If you're writing JavaScript for a Drupal project, youll notice that Drupal loads the DOM asynchronously.
 This is because it can have normal taxonomies and content, but also featured queues, which as I understand it, can get quite complex and need to be retrieved from the database.
 This can result in DOM elements being loaded out of order.